India is an immense country that accounts for 18 percent of the world’s population, yet most people are not really familiar with it.

 The largest wholesale spice market of Asia is found in New Delhi.
 The market is located in the Khari Baoli street located near the Red Fort at the western end of Chandni Chowk.
 The market has been operating since the 17th century.

-Here you can find all sort of spices but also other products such as nuts, herbs, and rice and tea.
+Here you can find all sorts of spices but also other products such as nuts, herbs, and rice and tea.

 The largest population of vegetarians in the World